 Any attempted transfer of shares of the US REIT Stock that, if effective, would result in the US REIT Stock being beneficially owned by fewer than 100 persons will be null and void and the intended transferee will acquire no rights in the shares.
 Any attempted transfer of the US REIT Stock that, if effective, would result in a violation of the ownership limit, the US REIT being "closely held" under Section 856(h) of the Code (without regard to whether the stockholder's interest is held during the last half of a taxable year) or the US REIT otherwise failing to qualify as a REIT, will cause the number of shares causing the violation (rounded up to the nearest whole share) to be transferred automatically to one or more trusts for the exclusive benefit of one or more charitable beneficiaries, and the proposed transferee will not acquire any rights in the shares.
 The automatic transfer will be effective as of the close of business on the business day before the date of the attempted transfer or other event that resulted in the transfer to the trust.
-If the transfer to the trust as described above does not occur or is not automatically effective, for any reason, to prevent a violation of the applicable restrictions on ownership and transfer of the US REIT's stock, then the attempted transfer which, if effective, would have resulted in a violation of the restrictions on ownership and transfer of the US REIT's stock, then the attempted transfer which, if effective, would have resulted in a violation of the restrictions on ownership and transfer of the US REIT's stock, then the attempted transfer which, if effective, would have resulted in a violation of the restrictions on ownership and transfer of the US REIT's stock, then the attempted transfer which, if effective, would have resulted in a violation of the restrictions on ownership and transfer of the US REIT's stock will be null and void.
+If the transfer to the trust as described above does not occur or is not automatically effective, for any reason, to prevent a violation of the applicable restrictions on ownership and transfer of the US REIT's stock, then the attempted transfer which, if effective, would have resulted in a violation of the restrictions on ownership and transfer of the US REIT Stock will be null and void.

 Shares of the US REIT Stock held in the trust will be issued and outstanding shares.
 The proposed transferee will not benefit economically from ownership of any shares of the US REIT Stock held in the trust and will have no rights to dividends and no rights to vote or other rights attributable to the shares of the US REIT Stock held in the trust.
 The trustee of the trust will exercise all voting rights and receive all dividends and other distributions with respect to shares held in the trust for the exclusive benefit of the charitable beneficiary of the trust.
 Any dividend or other distribution paid before the US REIT discovers that the shares have been transferred to a trust as described above must be repaid by the recipient to the trustee upon demand by the US REIT.
-Subject to Maryland law, effective as of the date that the shares have been transferred to the trust and to recast by a proposed transferee before the US REIT's discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee.
+Subject to Maryland law, effective as of the date that the shares have been transferred to the trust, the trustee will have the authority to rescind as void any vote cast by a proposed transferee before the US REIT's discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee.
 However, if the US REIT has already taken irreversible corporate action, then the trustee may not rescind and recast the vote.